gvwilson/sdxpy/src/interp/index.md

 [%g defensive_programming "Defensive programming" %] is an approach to software development that starts from the assumption that people make mistakes and should therefore put checks in their code to catch "impossible" situations.
-These checks are typically implement as `assert` statements that check the state of the program as it executes, like those in our interpreter that checks the lengths of lists.
+These checks are typically implemented as `assert` statements that check the state of the program as it executes, like those in our interpreter that checks the lengths of lists.